chrishayescodes/AOC2021/README.md

 Also learned about Function pointers.
 I use function arguments in C# all the time, it's good to know they are available in C and C++.

+### Day 4
+Part 01

+A lot more understanding of pointers and pointers to pointers.
+Passing, understanding state, pointers that are arrays.
+Getting pointers, deconstructing from pointers.

+There was considerable refactoring to get work into separate methods.
+Another learning point was the management of state via pointers.
+Where object oriented programing deals with state in an object based on a class, state in a language like C depends on allocating memory in a root method and passing that value to other methods to modify it's value.
+This is a foriegn idea to a language like C# where you tend to avoid out variables and ref values in favor of state managed at the class level.